Anxiety in Children Ages 6\u20138: Understanding School-Age Worries

 Why Is School a Turning Point for Anxious Children Ages 6–8?

-Between ages six and eight, children undergo a cognitive shift that psychologist Jean Piaget called the transition to “concrete operational thinking.”
-They begin to understand rules, logic, and cause-and-effect.
-This is wonderful for learning—but it also means they can now compare their performance to others and draw conclusions: “She reads faster than me.
-Something is wrong with me.”
+Between ages six and eight, your child's brain makes a big leap.
+They start understanding rules, logic, and cause-and-effect in a new way.
+This is wonderful for learning—but it also means they can now compare themselves to the kid next to them and draw conclusions: “She reads faster than me.
+Something must be wrong with me.”

-Large-scale data from the CDC shows that anxiety diagnoses increase sharply between ages 6 and 11, with school entry as a primary inflection point (Bitsko et al., 2018, Journal of Developmental & Behavioral Pediatrics, DOI: 10.1097/dbp.0000000000000571).
+CDC data shows that anxiety diagnoses spike between ages 6 and 11, with school entry as a major turning point (Bitsko et al., 2018, Journal of Developmental & Behavioral Pediatrics, DOI: 10.1097/dbp.0000000000000571).
 This does not mean school causes anxiety.
 It means school reveals anxiety that may have been present but manageable in the smaller, more controlled world of early childhood.

 The Four Faces of School-Age Anxiety